-To submit Certified copy of the following document Resident Mandatory Document: Individual PAN/Form 60 plus any one OVD as mentioned below Passport Voter's identity Card issued by Election Commission.
+Resident Mandatory Document: Individual PAN/Form 60 plus any one OVD as mentioned below Passport Voter's identity Card issued by Election Commission.
 Driving License Job card issued by NREGA duly signed by an officer of the State Govt.
 The letter issued by the national population register containing details of name and address.
 Digital KYC - the customer identity can be verified through capturing a live photo of the customer.
 Proof of Possession of Aadhar number with Aadhaar number stricken.
 Partnership 1.
 Registration certificate, if registered Firms 2.
 Partnership deed 3.
 An officially valid document in respect of the person holding an attorney to transact on its behalf.
-Proprietor Concern The company shall collect kyc documents of proprietor in line with the policy.
-Concern With respect to proprietary concern, the company shall collect any two of the following documents as a proof of business /activity in the name of proprietary firm: 1.
-Proof of the name, address and activity of the concern, like Concern With respect to proprietary concern, the company shall collect any two of the following documents as a proof of business /activity in the name of proprietary firm: Concern With respect to proprietary concern, the company shall collect any two of the following documents as a proof of business /activity in the name of proprietary firm: Proof of the name, address and activity of the concern, like registration certificate (in the case of a registered concern), certificate/licence issued by the Municipal authorities under Shops &amp; Establishments Act sales and income tax returns, Concern With respect to proprietary concern, the company shall collect any two of the following documents as a proof of business /activity in the name of proprietary firm: Proof of the name, address and activity of the concern, like registration certificate (in the case of a registered concern), certificate/licence issued by the Municipal authorities under Shops &amp; Establishments Act sales and income tax returns, CST/VAT / GST certificate (provisional /final) Concern With respect to proprietary concern, the company shall collect any two of the following documents as a proof of business /activity in the name of proprietary firm: Proof of the name, address and activity of the concern, like registration certificate (in the case of a registered concern), certificate/licence issued by the Municipal authorities under Shops &amp; Establishments Act sales and income tax returns, Concern With respect to proprietary concern, the company shall collect any two of the following documents as a proof of business /activity in the name of proprietary firm: Proof of the name, address and activity of the concern, like registration certificate (in the case of a registered concern), certificate/licence issued by the Municipal authorities under Shops &amp; Establishments Act sales and income tax returns, CST/VAT / GST certificate (provisional /final) Certificate/registration document issued by Sales Tax/Service Tax Concern With respect to proprietary concern, the company shall collect any two of the following documents as a proof of business /activity in the name of proprietary firm: Proof of the name, address and activity of the concern, like registration certificate (in the case of a registered concern), certificate/licence issued by the Municipal authorities under Shops &amp; Establishments Act sales and income tax returns, CST/VAT / GST certificate (provisional /final) Certificate/registration document issued by Sales Tax/Service Tax / Professional Tax authorities, Importer Exporter Code (IEC) issued to proprietary concern by the office of DGFT /Licence/certificate of practice issued in the name of the proprietary concern by any professional body incorporated
+Proprietor The company shall collect kyc documents of proprietor in line with the policy.
+Concern With respect to proprietary concern, the company shall collect any two of the following documents as a proof of business /activity in the name of proprietary following documents as a proof of business /activity in the name of proprietary firm: 1.
+Proof of the name, address and activity of the concern, like following documents as a proof of business /activity in the name of proprietary firm: following documents as a proof of business /activity in the name of proprietary firm: 1.
+Proof of the name, address and activity of the concern, like registration certificate (in the case of a registered concern), 2. certificate/licence issued by the Municipal authorities under Shops following documents as a proof of business /activity in the name of proprietary firm: Proof of the name, address and activity of the concern, like registration certificate (in the case of a registered concern), certificate/licence issued by the Municipal authorities under Shops & Establishments Act sales and income tax returns, CST/VAT / GST certificate (provisional /final) following documents as a proof of business /activity in the name of proprietary firm: 1.
+Proof of the name, address and activity of the concern, like registration certificate (in the case of a registered concern), 2. certificate/licence issued by the Municipal authorities under Shops & Establishments Act 3. sales and income tax returns, following documents as a proof of business /activity in the name of proprietary firm: 1.
+Proof of the name, address and activity of the concern, like registration certificate (in the case of a registered concern), 2. certificate/licence issued by the Municipal authorities under Shops & Establishments Act 3. sales and income tax returns, 4.
+CST/VAT / GST certificate (provisional /final) 5.
+Certificate/registration document issued by Sales Tax/Service Tax / Professional Tax authorities, 6.
+Importer Exporter Code (IEC) issued to proprietary concern by the office of DGFT /Licence/certificate of practice issued in the name of the proprietary concern by any professional body incorporated following documents as a proof of business /activity in the name of proprietary firm: 1.
+Proof of the name, address and activity of the concern, like registration certificate (in the case of a registered concern), 2. certificate/licence issued by the Municipal authorities under Shops & Establishments Act 3. sales and income tax returns, 4.
+CST/VAT / GST certificate (provisional /final) 5.
+Certificate/registration document issued by Sales Tax/Service Tax / Professional Tax authorities, 6.
+Importer Exporter Code (IEC) issued to proprietary concern by the office of DGFT /Licence/certificate of practice issued in the name